 There are three primary methods available to place the home on the foundation: jacking, rolling and craning.
-Jacks, often with roller systems, are typically used for pier and anchor foundations; roller systems are commonly used for crawlspace foundations with loadbearing perimeter walls; and cranes are most commonly used for basement foundations.
+Jacks, often with roller systems, are typically used for pier and anchor foundations; roller systems are commonly used for crawlspace foundations with load-bearing perimeter walls; and cranes are most commonly used for basement foundations.

 Clearances under the home.
-After the home is leveled, the resulting distance between the bottom of the entire chassis main frame beam and the ground must be no less than 12 inches.
+After the home is leveled, the resulting distance between the bottom of the entire chassis main frame beam and the frame beam and the ground must be no less than 12 inches.